Published on: November 30, 2016 by Blair Haas

 Engineers who spend their days designing the best in electronics are often panicked when they are asked to specify a Server Rack.
 It is really quite a different skill, moving away from their expertise and into a more physical and mechanical world.
 To make their job easier, we have compiled five simple questions to ask to insure that they are as successful in this selection as they are in their typical day-to-day work.

-What is the actual physical size of the rack that is required?
 While the specific server or servers’ dimensions may be known, it is important to keep in mind several factors.
 There may need to be at least a few inches on each side for cable flow or management.
 Also, there needs to be consideration of the size of the room into which the cabinets are being placed.
 If it has a low ceiling, for example, two shorter enclosures need to be ganged.
 On the flip side, do not order a 42u enclosure (a typical standard) if a smaller one will do as rack pricing correlates closely to its size.

 What are the cooling requirements?
 Each server should have, as a part of its specs, the heat it generates.
 There are many approaches to cooling from exhaust fans to cool water piped through the cabinet.
 This determination and the availability of the required solution from the enclosure manufacturer can have a huge impact on the decision process